 Sergeant Phil Gomez

 The detective bureau’s Special Enforcement Team (S.E.T.) detectives handle quality of life investigations, including narcotic enforcement.
 The Special Enforcement Team is dedicated to aggressively investigating narcotic related offenses, as well as any other specialized cases that affect the citizens of Murrieta.
 This area of enforcement is unique and requires highly specialized training.
 SET investigations often require investigators to act in an undercover capacity.
 The Special Enforcement Team is led by Sergeant Steve Dyer.

 The detective bureau’s Juvenile Investigations unit investigates crimes committed by and against the juveniles of our community.
 The unit works as a resource for general detectives and has close ties with the Murrieta Valley Unified School District.
 The unit is responsible for running several youth programs within the community and staffs school resource officers at our local school sites.
 The Juvenile Investigations unit is led by Sergeant Robert Anderson.

 Task Force Assignments

-Currently four Murrieta Police detectives serve on task force units within the county of Riverside working narcotics (INCA Task Force), auto theft (RAID), supervision of post-released ex-convicts (AB 109 Central-PACT task force) and gangs (GTF).
+Currently four Murrieta Police detectives serve on task force units within the county of Riverside working narcotics (DEA Riverside Enforcement Group 2), auto theft (RAID), supervision of post-released ex-convicts (AB 109 Central-PACT task force) and gangs (GTF).

 Regional Auto Theft Interdiction Detail (RAID) - Handles auto theft cases throughout Riverside County